As told by Harrison’s mum, Tania in 2019

 I’m now a member of Lung Foundation Australia’s Young Lungs Committee, working with other parents of children with a rare lung disease to actively raise awareness for our children and gain funding that will lead us to better support and knowledge, and ultimately better research to lead to improved treatment options.
 It has given us, as rare lung parents, a voice that we need to be heard.
 I hope these awareness campaigns encourage empathy and compassion rather than curiosity, judgement and gossip.
 Harrison even ran his own fundraiser for Young Lungs.

 He is an amazing little boy who has so much love to give and never complains.

-Harrison is now in grade 1 at school and whilst it is a challenge, as he gets really tired, he loves being with his mates and his dream is to learn to play football and run fast.
+Harrison is now at school and whilst it is a challenge, as he gets really tired, he loves being with his mates and his dream is to learn to play football and run fast.
 He is a dedicated Collingwood supporter, loves computers and gaming, and loves science and learning what makes everything work.